 Cite this Record

 Castle House Coop: Unmasking an Artist's Space.
 Mary Petrich-Guy, Renae J. Campbell.
-Presented at Society for Historical Archaeology, Albuquerque, NM.
+Presented at Society for Historical Archaeology, New Orleans, Louisiana.
 2018 ( tDAR id: 441580)

 This Resource is Part of the Following Collections

 min long: -129.199; min lat: 24.495 ; max long: -66.973; max lat: 49.359 ;

 Contact(s): Society for Historical Archaeology